mizaelp/drawing-project/README.md

-Drawing with single DIV(CSS) and SVG.
+# Drawing with pure CSS.